 It can also be connected to lucid dreaming, where we know what is happening is a dream, and we are aware of our state, that of sleeping yet aware of it.
 With lucid dreaming, we can train our minds to take control of situations we are not comfortable in, like being chased or items changing into something else.

-It isn’t really known why these happen, but if they happen a lot, try writing down what you can remember of the nested dream.
+It isn’t fully established why these happen, but if they happen a lot, try writing down what you can remember of the nested dream.
 Look for patterns and things that are out of place.

 A new job or a new school can be exciting, but it can also bring anxiety and fear, as well.
 Monitoring your false awakening dreams can point out things that may be out of place or something bothering your subconscious you are not even aware of.